 You simply cannot buy a CPU cooler for your smartphone like you would for your computer processor.
 Hence overclocking is not even an option here.
 Making your device run faster than it was originally designed to will generate additional heat, which will damage the parts on the motherboard eventually.

 When your smartphone breaks down, it’s crucial to repair your motherboard as soon as possible if you want to save your device.

 How To Check My iPhone Or Android Device Motherboard Is Repairable?

 The failure of a device may have various causes.
-An average technician wouldn't be the perfect candidate to trust your phone's motherboard with.
+An Apple service center or average technician wouldn't be the perfect candidate to trust your phone's motherboard with.
 And, we have the best solution for you.
 Hitec Mobile specializes in tackling issues that others try to avoid.
 But how do you know if it's a component on the circuit board that's faulty?
 It's easy.
 Just visit our Phone Repair Shop in Bugis Junction #03-24 and we will identify the issue and fix it in no time.